huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 1: Open and view the entity.

-Step 2: In the sidebar, scroll down and you will see an option for **Attachments**.
+Step 2: In the sidebar, scroll down and you will see an option for **Supporting Files**.

 Step 3: You can add a file that will be visible along with your entity.